-With about 750 students, the Centre for Nursing Studies (CNS) is the largest nursing school in Newfoundland and Labrador.
-Located on the Memorial University campus, it offers a four-year bachelor of nursing degree (accepting about 120 students a year), a 16-month practical nursing diploma (about 70 students a year), and a variety of continuing study courses, including advanced studies in gerontology, critical care and mental health.
-The bachelor of nursing program is a collaborative effort created through a partnership between Memorial and two regional health authorities.
+With about 900 students, the Centre for Nursing Studies (CNS) is the largest nursing school in Newfoundland and Labrador.
+Located on the Memorial University campus, CNS offers a four-year bachelor of nursing degree (accepting about 121 students a year), a 16-month practical nursing diploma (accepting about 85 students a year) and continuing study courses, including advanced studies in gerontology, critical care and mental health.
+The bachelor of nursing program is a collaborative effort; it was created through a partnership between Memorial and two regional health authorities.

-The school has an active international program, working with nursing schools and community organizations to bolster health care systems.
+The school has an active international program and works closely with nursing schools, community organizations and health ministries in other countries to help bolster their health-care systems.
 CNS has completed projects in Bolivia, Chile, Ethiopia, Nicaragua, Guatemala, Jamaica, Malawi and Paraguay.

-Outside of St. John’s, the College of the North Atlantic delivers the CNS practical nursing program in five communities where there is a need: Corner Brook, Clarenville, Carbonear, Happy Valley–Goose Bay and Grand Falls–Windsor.
+Outside the provincial capital of St. John’s, the separate College of the North Atlantic delivers the CNS practical nursing program in five communities where there is a need: Corner Brook, Clarenville, Carbonear, Happy Valley–Goose Bay, and Grand Falls–Windsor.

-- Critical Care: A continuing education program for registered nurses, this course is designed to provide the necessary knowledge and expertise to care for clients in a critical care setting.
+- Critical Care: This course—a continuing education program for registered nurses—provides students with the necessary knowledge and expertise to care for clients in critical care.
 Students complete a four- to six-week clinical component.

 - Bachelor of Nursing